Santa Monica Bay Woman’s Club Building

 - Known As

 - Classical Revival

-The Santa Monica Bay Woman’s Club, which would grow to be a formidable force in Santa Monica’s community life, began in 1904 when a group of local women started a study group.
-The following year they decided to organize formally and founded the Santa Monica Woman’s Club.
-Founding members included Elmira T. Stephens (the club’s first president) as well as the wife of city-founder Senator John P. Jones.
+In 1904, suffragist and community activist Elmira T. Stephens formed a local women’s study group called “The History Class” to discuss current affairs with the mission of “advancement in all lines of culture, education, welfare, service and civic affairs.”
+The following year, the group organized formally and founded the Santa Monica Woman’s Club with members such as Hannah Cornelia, the wife of city founder Senator John P. Jones.
 The club enlarged its membership a few years later when it joined forces with an Ocean Park women’s organization to form the Santa Monica Bay Woman’s Club.

-On the ground floor, an inset entranceway leads to three sets of handsome oak doors with period stained-glass panels above them.
+On the ground floor, an inset entranceway leads to three sets of handsome oak doors topped with period stained-glass panels.
 Marble is used around the doorways.
 These elements lend an air of solid respectability to the building.
-Indeed, in its overall symmetry and orderliness—essential qualities in the Classical Revival style—the building was a fitting home for a group interested in fostering social ties and building community.
+In its overall symmetry and orderliness—essential qualities in the Classical Revival style—the building was a fitting home for a group focused on fostering social ties and creating community.

 With this building as headquarters, the Santa Monica Bay Woman’s Club pursued many social and cultural causes.
 The group offered Red Cross classes during World War I, served meals during the Depression, assisted women in poverty, sponsored cultural field trips for schoolchildren, awarded scholarships to students and donated funds to aid Native Americans and veterans.
 Club members also organized social activities for their own enjoyment.

 On August 18, 1920, the 19th Amendment was ratified, granting American women the right to vote.
 However, it should be noted that while the amendment passed, African American, Native American and other minority groups were blocked from voting until the Voting Rights Act passed in 1965.